mmertama/Gempyre/README.md

 Gempyre is a UI multiplatform framework.
 Supporting Windows, Mac OSX, Linux, Raspberry OS and Android.
 Gempyre is minimalistic and simple; It is a UI framework without widgets - instead, the UI is composed using common web tools and frameworks.
 Therefore Gempyre is small, easy to learn and quick to take in use.

-The application engine is implemented using C++, the UI is constructed using Javascript, CSS and HTML like any front end.
-All common frameworks from the vast pool web technologies shall be available, as long as the UI elements can be refrerred using HTML id and name tags.
-Gempyre library provides a C++ interface to interact with the UI - the API is only a few dozen calls.
+For the application, its engine is implemented using C++ (or Python), the UI is constructed using Javascript, CSS and HTML like any front end.
+All common tools from the vast pool web technologies shall be available.
+Gempyre library provides a C++ interface to interact with the UI - the whole API is only a few dozen calls.

 Gempyre is intended for applications that has a solid C++ core (or C), and takes benefit of rapid UI development without extra hassle with complex/expensive/platform specific/quirky UI development.
 Gempyre combines power of C++ with vast options of front end development tools, sources, documents frameworks that are only available on for Web Developers.